Getting your hands on business administration scholarships is one of the best ways to fill gaps in your tuition coverage for this in-demand degree.

 Deadline: June 6th

 The American Indian Graduate Center (AIGS) awards the Accenture American Indian Scholarship for $5,000 to two bright freshmen of Native American or Alaska Native heritage who are pursuing business administration majors, including marketing, finance, and management.
-Eligible applicants must be enrolled in a federally recognized tribe, attend an accredited U.S. institution full-time, hold cumulative high school GPAs over 3.25, and demonstrate giving character in civic or extra-curricular activities.
+Eligible applicants for these scholarships for business majors must be enrolled in a federally recognized tribe, attend an accredited U.S. institution full-time, hold cumulative high school GPAs over 3.25, and demonstrate giving character in civic or extra-curricular activities.

 Accenture American Indian Scholarship